Flat silicon gradient index lens with deep reactive-ion-etched 3-layer anti-reflection structure for millimeter and submillimeter wavelengths: Design

 \subsection{High resistivity silicon loss tangent}

-Our GRIN and AR wafers are made of high resistivity silicon and it would be useful to know the attenuation loss caused by these wafers.
-As shown in Pozar~\cite{Pozar} chapter 1.3, the complex permittivity $\varepsilon$ of a medium can be expressed as:
+Our GRIN and AR wafers are made of high-resistivity ($>$10~k$\Omega$-cm) silicon.
+Knowing the absorption loss of these wafers is useful for setting an upper limit on the maximum achievable power transmittance of the lens at room temperature (at cryogenic temperatures, high-resistivity silicon absorption is much lower).
+As shown in Pozar~\cite{Pozar} (Chapter 1.3), the complex permittivity $\varepsilon$ of a medium can be expressed as: